digitalist-se/directus-helm-chart/charts/directus/README.md

 This Helm chart installs [Directus](https://directus.io/), a real-time API, and App dashboard for managing SQL database content.

+## Un-official

+Please note, this is an un-official Helm chart from Digitalist.

+## License

+The Directus software is licensed with a Business Source License 1.1, © 2023 Monospace, Inc. This chart, however, is licensed with GPL v.3 license.
+This means that for using and distributing Directus itself you would refer to the license of Directus, not the Helm chart license.

 ## Install

 We strive to make the installation of Directus as easy as possible, but there are a couple of important things you should override from the defaults, namely the key and secret.